 Since the mid-90s, Flash technology has had a monopoly on developing multimedia components for websites.
-Fast forward to today and we have seen Adobe come to terms with all of their adversity over the years (Google’s announcement to no longer support Flash-based technology in ads being the final nail in the coffin), announcing that they plan to completely kill Flash by the end of 2020.
+Fast forward to today and we have seen Adobe come to terms with all of their adversity over the years (Google’s announcement to no longer support Flash-based technology in ads being the final nail in the coffin), Adobe announced that they plan to completely kill Flash by the end of 2020.

-Update: Checkout GameAnalytics' interview with Filipp Karmanov, the CEO and Founder of Black Snowflake Games, regarding the viral potential of HTML5 games.
+Checkout GameAnalytics' interview with Filipp Karmanov, the CEO and Founder of Black Snowflake Games, regarding the viral potential of HTML5 games.

 This post is mainly aimed to educate the marketers within our client base, however, the content in this article also applies to anybody else whether that be a web designer or a customer who is having a web-based interactive project produced; whether it be a viral game, a banner ad, a Facebook app or a website.